gitter-badger/Nutcrackz/README.md

 Lastly you can also save 3D editor information to a file, and so can you with the built-in Lua editor!

-If you're interested in collaborating then please contact me first, which you can do at davidmortensen1 at me.com.
+If you're interested in collaborating then please don't hesitate on contacting me, which you can do at davidmortensen1 at me.com.

 Thanks for your interest :)